Frequently Asked Questions

 7. What will students experience on a school tour?

 School tours include in-depth exploration and discussion at four to six tour stops in the galleries.
 Trained volunteer docents encourage careful observation, foster an open exchange of ideas, and cultivate connections between art and life.
-Tours use a variety of teaching strategies, and may include sketching, creative writing, and group activities.
+Tours use a variety of teaching strategies, which may include sketching, creative writing, and group activities.

 8. Where should I meet the docent for my school tour?

 All school tours take place in the West Building.